hummingbird-dev/hummingbird-treeview/README.md

 		...

   ```
- Then add the following snipped after treeview initialization:
+ Then add the following snippet after treeview initialization:

  ```javascript